luiscoco/X509Certificates_tutorial2/README.md

 }
 ```

+**Install the Certificate in the Internet WebBrowser (Google Chrome)**

+Before running the application we have to install

 ## 2. Loading an X.509 certificate from a file and using it to encrypt and decrypt a message